Population Overload: And Then There Were Too Many

 In the near past, fecundity used to compensate for infant mortality.
 As the latter declined - so did the former.
 Children are means of production in many destitute countries.
 Hence the inordinately large families of the past - a form of insurance against the economic outcomes of the inevitable demise of some of one's off-spring.

-But our last billion - the sixth - required only 12 fertile years.
+But our last billions - the sixth and the seventh - required only 19 fertile years.
 The entire population of Germany is added every half a decade to both India and China.
 Clearly, Mankind's growth is out of control, as affirmed in the 1994 Cairo International Conference on Population and Development.

 Dozens of millions of people regularly starve - many of them to death.
 In only one corner of the Earth - southern Africa - food aid is the sole subsistence of entire countries.
 More than 18 million people in Zambia, Malawi, and Angola survived on charitable donations in 1992.
 More than 10 million expect the same this year, among them the emaciated denizens of erstwhile food exporter, Zimbabwe.

 According to Medecins Sans Frontiere, AIDS kills 3 million people a year, Tuberculosis another 2 million.
 Malaria decimates 2 people every minute.
 More than 14 million people fall prey to parasitic and infectious diseases every year - 90% of them in the developing countries.